drabo/minikube/README.md

 ./2.helm-init.sh
 ```

-Tiller should be deployed into the cluster and the above script should return similar output:
+Tiller is deployed into the cluster and the above script will return an output like:

 ```shell
 NAME            TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)     AGE